October 11, 2023

 Here’s everything you need to know about word-of-mouth marketing so you can start benefiting from this powerful form of advertising.

-Why word-of-mouth marketing is important (and effective)
+Why word-of-mouth marketing is so effective

 1. Consumer trust

+When you need a recommendation, you likely ask a friend or family member or post a question on social media.
 The positive experience of others becomes a key factor in your buying decision.
 You’re more likely to buy or use a service because you trust the feedback from your peers.

 Brands and retailers can “borrow” that trust to gain new customers with minimal effort.
+Notably, 54% of Americans say they generally give equal weight to positive and negative reviews, underscoring the importance of earning positive feedback.

 2. Brand loyalty

-According to HubSpot Research, 65% of people don’t believe advertisements and 71% don’t trust sponsored social media ads.
+- According to HubSpot Research, 65% of people don’t believe advertisements and 71% don’t trust sponsored social media ads.

-Yet people do trust their peers, with 88% of consumers regularly using online reviews to help make buying decisions.
+- Yet people do trust their peers.
+88% of consumers regularly consult online reviews from other shoppers to help make confident buying decisions.

 Since the information comes from actual customers — not the company — word-of-mouth marketing helps build a strong, loyal community.
 The more businesses can encourage or make it easy for happy customers to share their experiences, the better.
 As loyal followers talk to others, those individuals get excited, become customers, and tell more people — creating an ongoing source of word-of-mouth advertising.

 When you consider that about 65% of sales are from existing consumers, you want to ensure that you’re keeping your loyal base happy and making it easy for them to spread the word about your company.